– Forbidden Light

 It’s situational and only a one of even in Fighting decks, so I’m probably stretching a little bit to give it a 2.5, but it’s potentially one of the best single attachment attackers in the game, and it definitely helps make Fighting decks more potent than they already are… but it’s not the best single prize attacker coming out of FLI.
 It’s not even the best Fighting type single prize attacker coming out of FLI.
 You’ll have to wait until Friday to see what that is.

-Full review coming, but I’m running behind and noticed I’m the main dissenting opinion.
+I’m running behind but noticed I’m the main dissenting opinion.
 The proof of the pudding is in the eating, and if we glance at the results from last Saturday’s Regional Championship in Madison, WI we see Buzzwole-GX dominating the metagame.
 This was an event attended by 732 players in the Masters Division, and six of the top eight decks are Buzzwole-GX, with the exceptions being the 3rd and 7th place finishers.
 Relevant to this review is that the top six Buzzwole-GX decks are running this new baby Buzzwole.
 Some as a single, some at higher counts than Buzzwole-GX itself!
 If this isn’t a fluke, this card ought to have made our top 10 for sure!